-Whistleblowers are persons who expose misconduct or raise allegation of misconduct within an organization.
+Whistleblowers are persons who expose misconduct or raise an allegation of misconduct within an organization.
 The misconduct may consist of mismanagement, corruption, illegality or other wrongdoing.
 The organization may be any type of private or public entity.
 There is a strong public policy for supporting and protecting whistleblowers.
 Many laws, especially those related to health, safety, finance, and the use of government funds contain whistleblower provisions.
+With that said, whistleblower law and the protections afforded to whistleblowers can be complex making it important to consult with a Pasadena whistleblower attorney.
+Through the assistance of an experienced lawyer, you can ensure that your rights are protected.

 The laws are varied and designed to protect different types of things from fraudulently obtained government funds to releasing toxic substances.
 One federal law, The False Claims Act, is designed to uncover wrongs against the government and covers such things as: